arzwa/MultilocusIsland/docs/draft-hapdip2.md

 Simulation results are based on 110000 generations, where we sampled every 10th generation after discarding the first 10000 generations.
 ](/home/arthur_z/vimwiki/build/img/2023-06-17/hapdipeff.svg){#fig:hapdipeff}

 ![
+Migration in the diploid phase of a haplodiplontic life cycle with selection in both phases leads to stronger barriers to gene flow.
+The lines show predictions from the multilocus diffusion theory, whereas the dots show results from individual-based simulations (taking a sample every fifth generation during 20000 generations after discarding the first 5000 generations).
+The migration rates in the haploid an diploid stage are $m_1$ and
+$m_2$ respectively.
+](/home/arthur_z/vimwiki/build/img/2023-06-30/dipmigk2.svg){#fig:dipmig}

+![
 Predicted equilibrium allele frequencies for increasing migration rates (left)